 Custodian banks take on an important function in relation to collective investment schemes managed by fund management companies, SICAVs and SICAFs.
 Unlike depositories and paying agents, custodian banks must be authorised by FINMA.

 To be eligible for a licence from FINMA, a custodian bank must meet at least the following requirements (under Art.
-72 CISA and Arts.
-45 and 102a CISO):
+72 CISA, Art.
+102a CISO and Art.
+53 FinIO):

 Role of a custodian bank

 The role of a custodian bank includes holding fund assets on deposit, issuing and redeeming units, and handling payments processing.
-A custodian bank can delegate the safe keeping of fund assets to third-party or collective depositories in Switzerland or abroad where this is appropriate.
-Investors must be informed in the fund prospectus of the risks associated with this kind of delegation (Art.
-73 CISA).
+A custodian bank can delegate the safe keeping of fund assets to third-party or central securities depositories in Switzerland or abroad where this is appropriate.
+Investors must be informed in the fund prospectus and key information document of the risks associated with this kind of delegation (Art.
+73 para.
+2 CISA).

 Custodian banks must also ensure that the fund management company or SICAV complies with the law and the fund regulations.
 It verifies that: